Doubly isogenous curves of genus two with a rational action of $D_6$: Introduction

-For curves $C$ in this family, we study the decomposition of the Jacobians of $C^{(2)}$ as a product of simple abelian varieties, and we formulate a refined heuristic for the number of doubly isogenous curves in this family based on the symmetries of this decomposition.
-However, numerical data over finite fields does not match our refined heuristic.
-We explain this discrepancy by showing that there exists a remarkable example of a pair of doubly isogenous curves in characteristic zero which influences the behavior over finite fields.
+For \dsixcurves $C$, we study the decomposition of the Jacobians of $C^{[2]}$ as a product of simple abelian varieties in Section~\ref{sec:covers2}, and in Section~\ref{sec:2coverheuristics} we formulate a refined heuristic for the number of doubly isogenous curves in this family based on the symmetries of this decomposition.
+However, numerical data over finite fields presented in Section~\ref{sec:2coverheuristics} does not match our refined heuristic.
+In Section \ref{sec:extraordinary} we explain this discrepancy by showing that there exists an example of a pair of doubly isogenous curves in characteristic zero that influences the statistics we observe over finite fields.

 \begin{theorem}[cf. Theorem~\ref{T:extraordinary}] Let $K = \QQ(\sqrt{29})$.
-Let $L$ be the degree-$6$ Galois extension of $K$ obtained by adjoining the roots of $x^3 + x^2 + 2$ and $x^2 + 1$.
-There exist $D_6$ curves $C_1$ and $C_2$ defined over~$K$, with Weierstrass points defined over~$L$, such that $C_1$ and $C_2$ are doubly isogenous over $L$ \textup(when embedded into their Jacobians using a Weierstrass point\textup). \end{theorem}
+Let $L$ be the $S_3$ extension of $K$ obtained by adjoining the roots of $x^3 + x^2 + 2$ and $x^2 + 1$.
+There exist \dsixcurves $C_1$ and $C_2$ defined over~$K$, with Weierstrass points defined over~$L$, such that $C_1$ and $C_2$ are doubly isogenous over $L$ \textup(when embedded into their Jacobians using a Weierstrass point\textup). \end{theorem}

+We refer to $C_1$ and $C_2$ as \emph{the extraordinary curves}, because their existence is extremely surprising --- see Remark~\ref{remark:simultaneous}.

-Over some finite fields, certain pairs of $D_6$ curves that are twists are also automatically doubly isogenous (see Theorem~\ref{T:easytwists}).
-Excluding the reductions of the extraordinary curves in characteristic zero and the automatically doubly isogenous twists, the number of remaining doubly isogenous curves in the $D_6$ family agrees with our refined heuristic.
+Over some finite fields, certain pairs of \dsixcurves that are twists of one another are also automatically doubly isogenous (see Theorem~\ref{T:easytwists}).
+After excluding the reductions of $C_1$ and $C_2$ and the doubly isogenous twists from Theorem~\ref{T:easytwists} from our data set, we find that the number of remaining doubly isogenous curves in the \dsixfamily agrees with our refined heuristic, as can be seen in Table~\ref{table:noextraordinary}.
+See Sections \ref{sec:2coverheuristics} and \ref{sec:extraordinary} for a detailed discussion of these computations, which involved several CPU-years of computer time.